Effects of climate change: Economic impacts

 Regional median economic impacts predicted due to global warming by 2050 compared to present.

+Non-linear growth in the global warming effect of accumulating long-lived greenhouse gases contributed to economic damages over a 60-year period estimated to be over five times as large as that of a 30-year period (shown in chart).
+A Nature article estimated future damages from past emissions to be at least an order of magnitude larger than historical damages from the same emissions.

 Economic forecasts of the impact of global warming vary considerably.
 The impacts are worse if there is insufficient adaptation.
 Economic modelling may underrate the impact of catastrophic climatic changes.
 When estimating losses, economists choose a discount rate.
 This determines how much one prefers to have goods or cash now compared to at a future date.
 Using a high discount rate may understate economic losses.
 This is because losses for future generations weigh less heavily.

 Economic impacts are bigger the more the temperature rises.
 Scientists have compared impacts with warming of 1.5 °C (2.7 °F) and a level of 3.66 °C (6.59 °F).
 They use this higher figure to represent no efforts to stop emissions.
 They found that total damages at 1.5 °C were 90% less than at 3.66 °C. One study found that global GDP at the end of the century would be 3.5% less if warming is limited to 3 C-change.
 This study excludes the potential effect of tipping points.
 Another study found that excluding tipping points underestimates the global economic impact by a factor of two to eight.
 Another study found that a temperature rise of 2 C-change by 2050 would reduce global GDP by 2.5%–7.5%.
 By 2100 in this scenario the temperature would rise by 4 C-change.
 This could reduce global GDP by 30% in the worst case.
 A 2024 study, which checked the data from the last 120 years, found that climate change has already reduced welfare by 29% and further temperature rise will rise the number to 47%.
 The temperature rise during the years 1960–2019 alone has cut current GDP per capita by 18%.
 A 1 degree warming reduces global GDP by 12%.
 An increase of 3 degrees by 2100, will reduce capital by 50%.
 The effects are similar to experiencing the 1929 Great Depression permanently.
 The correct social cost of carbon according to the study is 1065 dollars per tonne of CO_{2}.